spica-engine/spica/docs/content/guide/new-docs.md

 #### SSO Integration

+### Policies

+Policies are basically a set of rules which can be attached to your **Identities** and **API Keys** to encapsulate their behavior.

+#### Using the Policies

+Spica cames with various different built-in Policies to meet your needs on encapsulation, so you don't have to create each of them individually.

+To attach Policies, enter either **Identity Edit Page** or **API Key Edit Page**.
+At the bottom, you will see `Owned Policies` section.

+To attach the policy, click the `link` buttom.
+To detach click on `unlink` button.

+#### Creating a Custom Policy

+It is possible to create your own Custom Policy by clicking on the `+` button on Policies page to create from scratch or clone a Policy and start to work where it left off by clicking the `copy` button on Policies page next to each policy.

+Here you can enter your Policy's `Name` and `Description`.

+Click on `Add Statement` button to add new statement.
+You'll see a new statement added to list in that page.
+You'll see a new form to fill.
+Let's dig in.

+`Effect`: If you want to restrict a certain sets of rules, set the Effect as `Deny`, otherwise select `Allow`.

+`Service`: Select the scope of the Statement.

+`Actions`: After selecting the scope, this input will show up.
+You'll see a list of actions on the selected scope.
+Select one or more actions to add them to your Statement.

+`Add Resource`: Optional.
+If you want to allow/deny actions on resource based, add resource and enter the \_id of the resource.
+You can add infinite number of resources to a Statement.

 ## Buckets as Data Layer
 Buckets are the main foundation of Spica Development Engine.
 While creating a Bucket, the user defines a data schema.